DataDog/documentation/content/en/integrations/observability_pipelines/_index.md

 ## Get started

-- [Install Vector][2] using the quick start method, your preferred package manager, or based on your specific platform or operating system.
+1. [Install Vector][2] using the quick start method, your preferred package manager, or based on your specific platform or operating system.
-- [Set up Vector configurations][3] to collect, transform and route your data.
+2. [Set up Vector configurations][3] to collect, transform and route your data.
-- [Connect Vector to Observability Pipelines][4] with your Datadog API.
+3. [Connect Vector to Observability Pipelines][4] with your Datadog API.

 ## Explore Observability Pipelines

 Now that you are sending configuration data to Observability Pipelines, start getting insights into your Vector pipelines:

-### Monitor the entire health of your Vector pipelines
+### Monitor the health of your Vector pipelines

 Get a holistic view of all of your pipelines' topologies and monitor key performance indicators, such as average load, error rate, and throughput for each of your flows.